microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 Option B provides a stronger degree of compatibility and risk management than Option A (Major version) while still affording a reasonable way for developers to adopt updates.

-Windows App SDK aspires to adopt Option A (Major version) but there are reservations given the project's relative youth.
-Option A can (and will) be adopted in a future release (no sooner than 2.0) once processes, infrastructure and practices are ready to embrace it.
-A future Decision will be made <del>if</del> when this changes.
+Windows App SDK aspires to adopt Option A (Major version) but more tooling and infrastructure is desired before making that level of guarantee.
+Option B provides a good balance of rapid development and compatibility assurance.

+Option A can (and will) be adopted in a future release (no sooner than 2.0) once tooling and infrastructure are ready to embrace it.

 ### 2.2.1.
 Current practices in Microsoft-authored Framework packges.